Insurance Services Providers

-The listings compiled on this resource identify and categorize insurance service providers, professional roles, regulatory bodies, and claim-handling entities relevant to the US insurance claims process.
+The providers compiled on this resource identify and categorize insurance service providers, professional roles, regulatory bodies, and claim-handling entities relevant to the US insurance claims process.
 Coverage spans personal, commercial, and specialty lines, with entries organized by function and jurisdiction.
-Understanding the scope and verification structure of these listings helps users distinguish between educational references and actionable provider relationships.
-For broader context on how this directory was designed to function, see the Insurance Services Directory Purpose and Scope page.
+Understanding the scope and verification structure of these providers helps users distinguish between educational references and actionable provider relationships.
+For broader context on how this provider network was designed to function, see the page.

 Verification status

-No listing in this directory should be treated as a real-time licensing verification.
+No provider in this network should be treated as a real-time licensing verification.
 Licensing status changes — suspensions, revocations, and reinstatements — are recorded by individual state insurance departments and accessible through the NAIC's State-Based Systems (SBS) licensing database.
 The state insurance department complaints reference page lists department contact points for each jurisdiction.

-Entries in this directory are categorized by three verification tiers:
+Entries in this network are categorized by three verification tiers:

-Users relying on any listing for procurement, legal, or claims-decision purposes should cross-reference with the relevant state insurance department's producer license lookup or the NAIC Consumer Information Source before acting on directory data.
+Users relying on any provider for procurement, legal, or claims-decision purposes should cross-reference with the relevant state insurance department's producer license lookup or the NAIC Consumer Information Source before acting on provider network data.

 Coverage gaps

-No directory covering the full US insurance claims landscape can achieve complete coverage at the provider level.
+No provider network covering the full US insurance claims landscape can achieve complete coverage at the provider level.
 The gaps in this resource fall into three structural categories.

 Geographic gaps: Surplus and specialty market participants — particularly those operating through excess and surplus lines claims channels — are frequently domiciled in non-admitted states and may operate across multiple jurisdictions under varying regulatory authority.
 The National Association of Professional Surplus Lines Offices (NAPSLO, now merged into WSIA — Wholesale & Specialty Insurance Association) tracks this segment, but individual entity data is not standardized across states.

 Line-of-business gaps: Reinsurance and claims management entities operate largely outside the direct claims interface visible to claimants.
-Because reinsurance contracts are not subject to the same disclosure requirements as primary policies under state insurance codes, the directory does not attempt comprehensive reinsurance entity coverage.
+Because reinsurance contracts are not subject to the same disclosure requirements as primary policies under state insurance codes, the provider network does not attempt comprehensive reinsurance entity coverage.

 Technology and automation gaps: The insurance claims AI and automation segment is expanding rapidly, with vendors entering the market faster than state insurance department oversight frameworks adapt.
 Entries in this category are categorized as reference-only until a stable licensing or certification regime is established at the state or federal level.